15 Apr, 2026

 There is archive fever all around - lots of projects: celebratory, critical, nostalgic, speculative, artistic and also manipulative.
 Right to memory has become sharply contested.
 Gone are the days of grandma’s tales.

 A new word has entered the social vocabulary - Repatriation!
 Stolen artefacts from colonial museums are being returned to their country of origin?
 Country of Origin?
-Has it stood still in the same space and time since the robbery took place?
+Has it stood still in the same space and same time since the robbery took place?
 Aha the magic of the origin!
 So decolonisation has begun!
 Europeans repent for the last two centuries.
 Everyone needs to earn a good night sleep after some moral exercises.

 And some of us learn the art of articulating the anger of the POCs (person of colour).